madcreeper7611/MadCreepers-Balance/README.md

 - Sun Producers such as all Sunflower variants, Moonflower, and Shine Vine now produce sun every 36 to 40 seconds instead of every 23.5 to 25 seconds.
 - Sun-shroom now produces sun every 48 to 56 seconds during the day instead of 32 to 36 seconds.
+- Gold Leaf now has a recharge time of 15 seconds instead of 10.
 - Cherry Bomb, Grapeshot, Jalapeno, and Electric Blueberry now have a recharge time of 45 seconds instead of 35.
 - Doom-shroom now has a recharge time of 60 seconds instead of 35.
 - Winter Melon now costs 600 sun instead of 500.